 Trip fees are due by April 30th.
-If the school has opted-in to the cancellation insurance program, students may receive a full refund of the University’s trip fees up to their travel date, less $7 per night.
+If the school has opted-in to the cancellation insurance program, students may receive a full refund of the University’s trip fees up to their travel date, less $20 for the trip.
 Cancellation of other fees charged by the school may vary.

 Is technology allowed?

 To be fully immersed in the experience, electronics are strongly discouraged.
 Organizing teachers may make the final decision.
-Our staff members take pictures throughout the program and provide the pictures free-of-charge to the school.
+Our staff members take pictures throughout the program and can provide to the school if requested.